gaurav-k-mishra/Spring-2026-MSBA-Capstone/README.md

 ## Files in This Repo

-- `EDA_notebook.ipynb` — Exploratory analysis of lead data by segment, industry, and title
+- `Gaurav_Mishra_EDA` — Exploratory analysis of lead data by segment, industry, and title
-- `Modeling_notebook.ipynb` — Logistic regression model, feature interpretation, and
+- `Gaurav_Mishra_Modeling` — Logistic regression model, feature interpretation, and
    interaction term analysis